wowsinfo/WoWs-Info-Seven/README.md

 Windows 10 and Mac version will be paid so it does not have any ads and IAP.

-<p style="color:transparent;">I used to love this game so much and I decided to do something for it.
+<p style="color:white">I used to love this game so much and I decided to do something for it.
 However, things are changing so rapidly.
 This is still a good game but it still has serious problems as a 2-year-old game.
 At least for me, nerf a ship heavily is the worst decision ever.
 I started playing this game for a single ship and you nerfed it...
 Why do I still need to love this game?
 Japanese DD is just not balanced.
 I am waiting for it, World of Warships.
 I still believe in you and that's why I am making this app.
 Please understand 2017.12.17</p>